c-lonas/astro-timeless-devlog/tech/src/pages/posts/012-better-windows-experience.md

 If you don't, I recommend trying WinGet.
 If you're working on leveling up from a casual user to a Power User, being able to easily manage applications from the command line is a noticeable upgrade.

-If you're on Windows 11, you likely already have WingGet installed.
+If you're on Windows 11, you likely already have WinGet installed.

 To check, run the following command